smbiko/sneaker-quiz/README.md

 - The content was written by myself and. using chatGPT  the images on the  .
 -  I used [this You Tube tutorial](https://www.youtube.com/watch?v=XH5OW46yO8I) to learn how to create a modal for the how to play section.
+- -  I used [Brain Design](https://www.youtube.com/watch?v=f4fB9Xg2JEY) to learn how to create a modal for the how to play section.

 ### **Media and Design**